-PCHI is expanding health care access for Illinois families through programmatic and capital investments in underserved communities.
-By expanding access, our work will cut in half the number of uninsured children in Illinois by 2023.
+PCHI is working to expand health care access for Illinois families.
+By expanding access, our work will reduce the number of uninsured children in Illinois by 50 percent by 2023.

-Health care access continues to be a challenge in many communities in Illinois.
-While the enactment of the Affordable Care Act greatly expanded coverage, tens of thousands of families in Illinois remain without coverage and without easy access to health care.
-The Foundation seeks to reduce the number of uninsured and expand health care access in the Chicago area.
+Health care access continues to be a challenge in many Illinois communities.
+While the enactment of the Affordable Care Act greatly expanded coverage, tens of thousands of families in the state remain without coverage and without easy access to health care.
+The Foundation seeks to reduce the number of uninsured and expand health care access in Illinois, particularly among Black and Latinx children who have lower rates of health care coverage than their white counterparts.

 CHILDREN FIRST FUND/CHICAGO PUBLIC SCHOOLS